SAFETAG/SAFETAG/content/guides/social_engineering_exercise/approach.md

-  * staff informed about phishing emails to come
+  * Inform staff you are sending out phishing emails for them to inspect.
-  * are asked to spot problems in the e-mails
+    * Ask them to spot anything suspicious the e-mails.
-  * emails sent out to staff
+  * Send emails to staff.
+  * Bring staff together for an activity.
+    * Have staff announce what they thought was suspicious.
+    * Identify anything they missed.
-  * exercise with staff to explore the critical data (identified in an earlier activity) that would be compromised if certain devices were compromised
+  * Lead staff in an activity identifying what critical data (as identified in during the data assessment) would be available to a hacker if malware were to get access to different participants devices.